What is Attorney SEO?

 Frequent Updates and Fresh Content

 The legal landscape is constantly evolving, with new laws, regulations, and case law continually emerging.
-Regularly updating your website with fresh content on recent developments or new insights into existing laws demonstrates to both your audience and search engines that your site is a current and valuable resource.
+Regularly updating your website with fresh content on recent developments or new insights into existing laws demonstrates to both your audience and search engines that your law firm's site is a current and valuable resource.
 Frequently updated sites have more opportunities to incorporate relevant keywords and topics, further boosting your ability to tackle your legal niche.

 Engaging and Shareable Content

-In an era where social media plays a significant role in information dissemination, creating content that is not only informative but also engaging and shareable can extend your firm's reach.
 Include compelling case studies, informative infographics, or short, informative videos that can easily be shared on social platforms.
 Engaging content not only helps retain users on your site longer but also encourages backlinks and social sharing, amplifying your online presence.

 SEO is all about getting to the top of the search engine results pages (SERPs).
 To do that, SEO efforts usually go into one of five main categories: